 • Add a splash of maple syrup to the filling for a hint of maple flavor

-• Change the texture: Leave the sweet potatoes in chunks for a dish similar to Southern candied yams, or on the other hand, try to whip the potatoes in a stand mixer for a more airy potato layer.
+• Change the texture: Coarsely mash sweet potatoes for a rustic texture, or whip them in a stand mixer for an airy texture.

 How to Make Sweet Potato Casserole